“Rhizomatic” is a low-cost, high throughput, AI-powered root analysis tool that enables break-through insights around plant growth.

 Rhizomatic’s automation and accuracy has the potential to revolutionize plant studies by lowering costs and removing the main barrier for researchers interested in the field of root science.
 Scientists have had a good understanding of the visible parts of plants for decades, which led to advancements such as the “Green Revolution” that increased crop yields worldwide, saving entire nations from famine.
 An improved understanding of roots could have an even greater impact, particularly as we fight environmental degradation and climate change.

+Characterizations include the quantification of in-situ fine root measurements, total root length, density, root diameter, color, and branching order.
+This is useful for characterizing plant root growth, and monitoring success rates of specific species of plants for phenotyping and breeding.
 Aside from further crop yield increases, there is enormous potential to optimize water use, reduce runoff, prevent over-fertilization, and even measure carbon capture capacity.

 The Rhizomatic project is part of Oceanit’s broader effort to develop novel decarbonization technologies at the intersection of plant physiology, soil chemistry, artificial intelligence, and bio-mimicry.
 Oceanit’s program is referred to internally as, GROOT (Greenhouse Recapture Observation and Optimization Technology).